machal/cssmine-content/flexbox-odkazy.md

     A user friendly tool for generating flex box layouts and "playing around".
     <http://the-echoplex.net/flexyboxes/>

--   **flexbox in 5 minutes**
+-   **Flexbox in 5 minutes**
-    Was the e-booknot enough?
+    Was the e-book not enough?
 Here you can find the principles of flexbox from another point of view. <http://flexboxin5.com/>

 -   **Flexbox demos**
-    A collection of flexboxu examples.
+    A collection of flexbox examples.
 It supplements this e-book.
     <http://codepen.io/collection/Dmrzxz/>

 -   **Solved by Flexbox**
-    Common problems of the layout solved using Flexboxu.
+    Common problems of the layout solved using Flexbox.
     <http://philipwalton.github.io/solved-by-flexbox/>

 -   **CSS Flexible Box Layout**